werner-scholtz/kalender/README.md

     // Once this function is complete the calendar will rebuild.
   },
   onCreateEvent: (CalendarEvent<Event> calendarEvent) async {
-    // The calendarEvent is a reference to the event that was created.
+    // The calendarEvent is a empty event and is not yet added to the list of events.

     // This is a async function, so you can do any async work here.

+    // If you want to add the event to the calendar eventsController.addEvent(event);

-    // You must return the calendarEvent and then the calendar will rebuild. return calendarEvent;
+    // Once this function completes the calendar will rebuild.
   },
   onDateTapped: (date) {
     // The date is the date that was tapped. see example for use case.